agenteo/agenteo.github.com/source/_posts/2020-10-30-questions-to-ponder-when-agile-retrospectives-are-missing-reflection.md

 The groups follows HSD simple rules:

 * Stand in inquiry
-    - Turn judgement in to curiosity
+  * Turn judgment in to curiosity
-    - Turn conflict in to shared exploration
+  * Turn conflict in to shared exploration
-    - Turn defensiveness into self-reflection
+  * Turn defensiveness into self-reflection
-    - Turn assumptions in to questions
+  * Turn assumptions in to questions
 * Search for true and useful
 * Find the energy in difference
 * Zoom in and zoom out